 You can visit St. Mark's Basilica, but I would suggest going early.
 Lines can stretch for an hour to purchase tickets, which are €3.
 You can climb the tower for an additional €10.
 As a church and place of prayer, please dress appropriately covering your shoulders.
 Shorts are allowed during the summer months, but modesty is respectful.

 Get out on the water.
 Gondola rides have fixed prices (currently €80 for 40 mins and €100 after 7 pm), but you can save money by taking a ferry ride instead.
 The public boats, called Vaporetto, travel through the canals and around the island.
 Each trip is €9.60 or you can purchase a day pass for €25.
-It's cheaper to purchase multiple day tickets.
-To keep my budget low I only traveled by Vaporetto one time from San Marco Square back to the Venezia S. Lucia train station one afternoon after a particularly long day of walking.
+If you plan to use the public boats every day, it's cheaper to purchase multiple day tickets at one time.
+To keep my budget low, I only traveled by Vaporetto one time from San Marco Square back to the Venezia S. Lucia train station one afternoon after a particularly long day of walking.

 No trip to Venice is complete without strolling over the Rialto Bridge.
 The Ponte di Rialto spans over the iconic Grand Canal and attracts visitors from all around the world.
 Shops like the bridge and restaurants sit along the waterfront.
 Enjoy window shopping and people watching in this area.